Today, we’ll be taking a look at Shure’s SRH1840 open-back studio headphones.

-With an impedance of 65 ohms these are far easier to drive than a great deal of headphones we’ve reviewed.
+With an impedance of 65 ohms these are far easier to drive than a great deal of headphones I’ve tested.
 You don’t really need an amp to use these, which can save you money in the short term.

 They have a reported frequency response of 10 Hz – 30 kHz.
-Having tried several pairs of Shure headphones before, we were expecting these to have a forward midrange presence at the expense of bass.
-Fortunately, we were wrong in our assumption.
+Having tried several pairs of Shure headphones before, I was expecting these to have a forward midrange presence at the expense of bass.
+Fortunately, I was wrong in my assumption.

 The low end is incredibly well-defined and superbly balanced with the overall tonality of the headphones.
 This heightened how detailed and full the midrange sounded, as it wasn’t bogged down or having to compete with any mud from the bass.
 Likewise, the high-frequency extension felt wonderful.

-We would say that these are neutral and transparent, but this gives the impression that they sound flat – which they don’t.
+I would say that these are neutral and transparent, but this gives the impression that they sound flat, which they don’t.

-The SRH1840 have every quality to make them the perfect tool for critical listening and mixing applications, but what’s more impressive is that they don’t sound clinical or sterile.
+The SRH1840 have every quality to make them the perfect headphones for mixing and critical listening, but what’s more impressive is that they don’t sound clinical or sterile.

 Build quality

-The SRH1840 are shockingly lightweight, yet still feel hardy and durable.
-What’s even better in our book, is that these phones have detachable cables – vastly improving their longevity in the studio.
+The SRH1840 headphones are shockingly lightweight, yet still feel hardy and durable.
+What’s even better in my book, is that these phones have detachable cables, vastly improving their longevity in the studio.

 Comfortability